securitybunker/databunker.org/content/success-story/kyc-backend-for-crypto-startup/text.md

 ---
-title: A perfect backend for a KYC system for a crypto startup
+title: A perfect KYC backend for my crypto startup
 summary: Databunker as a perfect backend for a KYC system for a crypto startup.
 weight: 5
 widget: textblock
 ---
-## Databunker product review
+## Databunker product feedback

 First of all, this product is an excellent idea and thank you for your efforts in developing it!